 And self confidence is something that a lot of people (including myself) struggle with, meaning we all can improve ourselves in this area.

-Since self-confidence can be learned, just like any other skill, this can be a pretty interesting thing to do.
+Since self-confidence can be learned, just like any other skill, this can be a pretty exciting thing to do.

 Here’s a great self confidence video course on Udemy!